 Our 5 favourite free things to do in Cardiff

-To help you plan your perfect trip, we’ve rounded up some of the best free places to see in the Welsh capital.
+To help you plan your perfect trip, we’ve rounded up some of the best free places to see in the Welsh capital and have a Cardiff day out to remember.

 Cardiff hottest free things to do...